danielpetisme/michelin-kafkaday-2024/lab1.md

 * Google Cloud Platform (aka.
 GCP)

 When you create a cluster in Confluent Cloud, you must specify and cloud provider and region for that cluster.
-Cloud Provider costs are locality-dependant as such, the price of the cluster might be different depending of the provider/region.
+Cloud Provider costs are locality-dependent as such, the price of the cluster might be different depending of the provider/region.

 For the workshop scope, you'll be creating your `Basic` cluster on AWS on `eu-west-1`
 ![image](images/Create-Cluster-Confluent-Cloud-Region.png)